Arman519/ADAT/README.md

 ![ttystudio GIF](http://g.recordit.co/A9sF2bQqcQ.gif)

 ### Searching Users
-Search users by User ID, Firstname, or Lastname
+Search users by User ID, Firstname, or Lastname.
-You can use partial words with a combination of each field
+You can use partial words with a combination of each field.
 ![ttystudio GIF](http://g.recordit.co/YRopDFuSlS.gif)

 ### Searching Computer Info
-Search computer by computer name or IP Address
+Search computer by computer name or IP Address.
-You can use partial words with a combination of each field
+You can use partial words with a combination of each field.
 ![ttystudio GIF](http://g.recordit.co/rcms7bLUw6.gif)